Python Cumulative distribution function

 print(cdf_range)

-Example 4 CDF Right Side, Example Value greater than 2
+Example 4 CDF Right Side, Probability Greater Than a Value

 value_greater_2 = 1 - norm.cdf(2, loc=data.mean(), scale=data.std())